TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % 4.
 CSD: structure holding parameters for CSD.
 Of course it is set to
 % empty bc here ionly TF is computed.
 % 5.
 TF: structure holding parameters for TF analysis.
 With fields:
-%TF.Range_cycles
+%TF.Range_cycles: 1x2 double [from,to]
-%TF.FreqRange
+%TF.FreqRange: 1x3 double [from,steps,to]
-%TF.FilterRange
+%TF.FilterRange: 1x2 double [from,to]
-%TF.FilterOrder -- all as double
+%TF.FilterOrder 1x1 double

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.